Task Master Mini (High CRI)

 I wanted a great LED task light and couldn't fine one, so the obvious choice was to make it.
 I never know if I'm a snowflake that can never be satisfied, or if commercial task lighting just sucks.
 Based on the fact that I can't keep these in stock, I'm starting to suspect I'm not alone.

 The Mini has a much smaller, lighter weight head to give you more flexibility in mounting.
 You can fully extend the head away from the base without it drooping.
-However, a smaller light head comes as the cost of reduced output.
-Physics you know.
 The coolest thing about this SORAA Brilliant bulb is you can magnetically attach modifiers that change the beam angle (included with each light).

 The base features a massive cup magnet (with non-marking rubber boot) and an industrial toggle switch with a waterproof boot.
 The power cords are custom made for this application and sealed with a German-Made strain relief fitting.
 As usual, industrial grade and no expense spared.